GranBan/granthbangard_data-science_portfolio/Cricket T20 Win Probability Predictor/README.md

 **SHAP for feature selection.** Not just an interpretation chart, three features showed exactly zero mean absolute SHAP value and were dropped with no performance loss, an evidence-driven decision, not intuition.

+**Deployment.** The trained model, encoders, and SHAP explainer are served through a FastAPI backend exposing REST endpoints for prediction, match replay, and feature explanations.
+The Next.js frontend consumes these endpoints and handles all interactivity client-side, replacing the original Streamlit app's single-process, full-page-rerun architecture with a proper two-tier setup.

 ---

 ## Interactive Demo